aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**Timelines & Timeline objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_11.png)|
 A Timeline object represents a timeline in the worksheet.
-Developers can set the style of timeline and other related properties using Timeline object.
+Developers can set the style of the timeline and other related properties using a Timeline object.

 ## **SlicerCollection/Slicer**
 Each Worksheet object contains a SlicerCollection object that represents a collection of all Slicer objects in a worksheet as shown below: